 Unlike your bank loan EMIs, nobody will come after you with legal notice even if you miss one SIP installment due to lack of funds or you just forgot it.
 However, in order to make the best out of SIPs, you should have the disciplined approach of investing at the predetermined frequency without fail.

-#3 Highly liquid and you can terminate any time
+#3 High liquidity – You can terminate it any time

 #4 Relatively low risk

 Investing via SIPs offer reduced risk exposure to the stock markets as compared to putting money in bulk via funds or stocks.
-Basically, in long term you do the risk leveling without even you knowing about it and there is a automatic cushioning against the volatility of the stock market.
+Basically, in long term you do the risk leveling without even you knowing about it and there is a automatic cushioning against the volatility of the stock market due to cost averaging.

 #5 No special fees